-Members of the public are invited to attend at St. Matthew’s on this special occasion when a commemorative print, created by the students of Glebe Collegiate Institute, is unveiled for permanent placement in the church, honouring the memory of these 48 brave young men, who will never be forgotten.
+On Sunday afternoon November 11, 2018, at St. Matthew’s Church held before a packed congregation which included political leaders from all levels of Government as well as representatives from Canada's military forces, a special service was held, 100 years to the day of the Signing of the Armistice, bringing an end to hostilities in World War One.
+A commemorative print, created by the students of Glebe Collegiate Institute, was unveiled for permanent placement in the church, honouring the memory of these 48 brave young men, who will never be forgotten.

 The 48 represented all services in our Armed Forces and are remembered today in war cemeteries across Europe and Asia as well as at Beechwood and Pinecrest in Ottawa.
 They died on the battlefields across France, Italy, the Low Countries.
 They were shot down over the skies of Europe, were torpedoed and lost at sea, and died protecting Hong Kong and Burma.